Dynamics of collective minds in online communities: Influences on collective minds

 When an editor consistently links news about vaccines to government control or population surveillance, this might shape and reinforce a biased narrative about epidemics and the ways to counter them.
 This kind of narrative shift is often referred to as reframing, which involves distorting the narrative frame to link a particular topic to otherwise unrelated topics.
 While the concept of framing is multifaceted and complex \cite{Druckman2001}, reframing can be seen as a form of presentation bias \cite{Groeling2013}.
 It occurs when the way information is presented influences the way it is interpreted, often by emphasizing certain aspects over others.

-In our model, we implement reframing by replacing x a topic in one of the three tiers describing an already filtered event by a target topic (\ref{fig:4}i), with probability $p_{\text{ref}}$.
+In our model, we implement a simple form of reframing by replacing a topic in one of the three tiers describing an already filtered event by a target topic (Fig. \ref{fig:4}e), with probability $p_{\text{ref}}$.
 In this example, we replace topics in tier $2$ with the target topic (here, topic 25) with $p_{\text{ref}}=0.04$.
 Here, changing tier $2$ rather than tier $1$ implies a subtle manipulation of the way an event is portrayed.
-As for amplification, reframing increases the target topic frequency in the news and its effect lingers after the removal, more strongly with high filter and memory strength (Fig. \ref{fig:4}j).
-Notably, as it indirectly increases the frequency of the comment semantic network (as in Fig. \ref{fig:4}g, see Supplementary Fig. 12) which in turn affects the filter, the effect also spreads to the main tier $1$, increasing the frequency of the target topic in that tier, especially for communities with high filter strength (Fig. \ref{fig:4}k).
+As for amplification, reframing increases the target topic frequency in the news, and its effect lingers after the removal, more strongly with high filter and memory strength (Fig. \ref{fig:4}f).
+Notably, as it indirectly increases the frequency of the comment semantic network (as in Fig. \ref{fig:4}g, see SI Appendix, Fig. S12) which in turn affects the filter, the effect also spreads to the main tier $1$, increasing the frequency of the target topic in that tier, especially for communities with high filter strength (Fig. \ref{fig:4}j).
 These results suggest that even subtle reframing can substantially change the way events are described.

-Unlike amplification, reframing ignores the existing semantic structure of both general and community semantic networks as it affects post-filter, and is uniformly associated with all other topics.
-In turn, due to the non-linear nature of Hebbian learning that we adopted for the weight update (see Methods), the reframing effect is stronger in initially less similar topics with the target topic (Fig. \ref{fig:4}l).
+Unlike amplification, reframing ignores the existing semantic structure of both general and community semantic networks, as it affects post-filtering, and is uniformly associated with all other topics.
+In turn, due to the non-linear nature of the Hebbian learning rule we adopted for weight updates (see Methods), the reframing effect is stronger for topics that are initially less similar to the target topic (Fig. \ref{fig:4}h).

+Our approach to framing focuses on how topics are amplified, substituted, or aligned in the flow of news and comments, and is implemented using topic triplets at the article level.
+This offers a simplified but interpretable way to study reframing within the dynamics of collective minds.
+We acknowledge that framing can also involve deeper contextual and cultural dimensions, such as distinguishing between narratives around different conflicts or assigning divergent emotional valences to the same topic.
+Capturing these layers would require more complex, context-based topic representations, which go beyond the scope of the current study but represent a promising avenue for future extensions.